jmcmenamy/disviz/README.md

 To start the server, run `npm start` from the cloned repo.

-Paste a filepath to the JSON log file you want to visualize.
+Paste the filepath of the JSON log file you want to visualize.
+The format should be two initial newline characters followed by one JSON log entry per line.
+Each log must have the fields `'processId'`, `'message'`, and `'VCString'`.
 You can hide processes, search for text matches and communication patterns, and inspect individual log events:

 <img src="https://raw.githubusercontent.com/jmcmenamy/meng_project/main/thesis/installed_snapshot.png" alt="Diagram" style="width:80%;"/>